Boxing legend Angehrn has an IQ of 142 "I know Trump personally and I'm a fan of his"

 And do you still box?

 A little bit.
 I've set up a training room next to my office where I train with friends for two hours twice a week.
 Then I hit the punching bag full throttle.
 That's usually enough for me.
-If not, I go for a little run during the week.
+If not, I go for a run during the week.